byllynho/SellBackMart/docs/user_stories.md

   - Status: xxx

 - US Log into account
-  - Description: As a User, I will to be able to log in my account, so I can manage my activity.
+  - Description: As a User, I will be able to log in my account, so I can manage my activity.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx

 - US Log out of account
-  - Description: As a User, I will to be able to log out of my account, so that my information is secure.
+  - Description: As a User, I will be able to log out of my account, so that my information is secure.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx